digininja/DVWA/deploy/README.md

 helm install -n dvwa seizadi-dvwa .
 ```

-You cna now list the minikube services:
+You can list the minikube services:
 ```bash
 minikube service list
 ```